-Private Scholarships: KSC encourages students to apply for outside scholarships.
-Outside funding reduces the amount of student loan or the student work commitment.
-Students receiving a scholarship should inform the Financial Aid Office as soon as possible.
-Information about outside scholarships can be obtained from high school counselors and local libraries, or by using scholarship search engines found at sites such as www.finaid.org or https://www.fastweb.com.
+Private Scholarships: KSC encourages students to apply for private scholarships.
+These funds help to reduce the amount of student loan or the student work commitment of your financial aid award.
+Students receiving a private scholarship should inform the Financial Aid Office as soon as possible.
+Information about private scholarships can be obtained from high school counselors and local libraries, or by using scholarship search engines found at sites such as

-KSC students are required to report to the Financial Aid Office all anticipated outside resources; including any scholarships, grants, fellowships, tuition benefits, veteran benefits, or any other type of financial resources.
+KSC students are required to report to the Financial Aid Office all anticipated outside resources; including any scholarships, grants, fellowships, tuition benefits, veteran benefits, or any other type of financial resources to be used towards your educational expenses.
 In certain instances, these outside resources or awards may reduce eligibility for other financial aid or loans.

-Borrowing money for college is an expected part of the process.
+Borrowing money for college is often part of paying for college.
 We can offer several options for the student to consider.
 The student may use one, two, or all of the options presented here.
 All students who borrow through the Federal Direct Student Loan Program are required to complete entrance counseling and a master promissory note (MPN) to ensure students know and understand their rights and responsibilities as borrowers.
 The Financial Aid Office will guide the student through the process.
-Information on interest rates, payment options and fees associated with the loan programs all can be obtained online at www.studentaid.gov.
+Information on interest rates, payment options and fees associated with the loan programs all can be obtained online at

 Federal Direct Student Loans